 Minna Wesselhoeft (Otto) was the widow of Moritz Otto, who was killed in October of 1861 at the Battle of Ball’s Bluff while serving in the US Army.
-Minna and Selma Wesselhoeft both were teachers and operated a private school in their home.
+Minna and Selma Wesselhoeft both were teachers and operated a private school for girls in their home.

 Ferdinanda Wesselhoeft died in October of 1891.
 Minna and Selma Wesselhoeft continued to live at 21 Marlborough during the 1895-1896 winter season.
 In August of 1896, they traveled to Europe.